EECS Bachelor of Science

 Transferring within Cal?
 Pursuing a Double Major?

-It is rare but possible to transfer into the EECS program from another major on campus or to add EECS as a second major.
-We also offer an EECS minor, a CS Minor, and an EIS Minor for students pursuing other majors.
+It is rare but possible for students to within the College of Engineering to transfer into the EECS program from another COE major, or add EECS as a second major.

 In just four years you can earn two B.S. degrees through the Management, Entrepreneurship, & Technology (M.E.T.)
 Program in EECS and Business Administration.
 You’ll be in a small cohort, benefiting from close mentoring, a tight-knit community and opportunities to connect everything you’re learning in one integrated experience.